Answer to Question #7434 Submitted to "Ask the Experts"

 The following question was answered by an expert in the appropriate field:

 Kindly tell me the difference between branching fraction and adundance of a radionuclide.
-How can abundance or branching fraction can be mare than 100 percent as in 111In, 11C, and other radionuclides?
+How can abundance or branching fraction be more than 100% as in 111In, 11C, and other radionuclides?

 In addition to radionuclide abundance and branching fraction that you mention, we should also consider the concept of radiation yield since I believe it is the latter that you are probably confused about.